systemd/mkosi/mkosi.md

 `--preset=`

-: If specified, only build the given preset.
+: If specified, only build the given presets.
 Can be specified multiple times to build multiple presets.
+All the given presets and their dependencies are built.
 If not specified, all presets are built.
 See the `Presets` section for more information.

 ## Supported output formats